Understanding Electronic Components Relay: Essential Insights for Beginners

 Electromechanical Relays (EMRs)

-EMRs use electromagnetic principles to operate.
-They are reliable and provide electrical isolation between the control and output circuits.
+EMRs function based on electromagnetic principles.
+They are highly reliable and ensure electrical isolation between the control and output circuits.
 Common types include:

 - General Purpose Relays